-In this section, we focus on the lessons and recipes provided by our EPE programme.
-We discuss the approaches shown to be 345 particularly important and useful.
+In this section, we discuss the EPE approaches shown to be particularly important by our programme.
 We also point out what did not work as expected and why, and consider potential next steps towards an expanded, sustainable EPE programme coupled with Earth-science research projects.